slycane9/autograder/README.md

 ## Extra Notes

 Fortunately once this is all setup for lab1, you wont have to do anything for any other labs except swap to the correct Jenkinsfile (that I will provide as the labs come out).

+## Common Bugs

+Extra test.py file in repo that causes two test suites to be run (22 tests) and fail the nru test.
+Make sure your local test file is in newslister/tests.py

+Python 3.8 required in pipfile, change it to 3.6